advancedforms/advancedforms.github.io/_posts/2016-12-25-customizing-validations.markdown

 ## Validating forms

 Sometimes it's not sufficient to validate individual fields.
-From version 1.5 and onwards, Advanced Forms includes the ability to add custom validation logic for full forms.
+From version 1.5 and onwards Advanced Forms includes the ability to add custom validation logic for full forms.
 This is made possible with the `af/form/validate` action combined with the `af_add_error` function. `af/form/validate` is invoked before submission and has access to the submitted data through `af_get_field`.

 The following is an example of custom validation involving two separate fields.
 The `af_add_error` functions takes a field name (or key) as its first parameter and an error message as its second.